Oozing Eczema? Top 5 Ways to Treat Oozing, Weeping, Wet and Infected Eczema

 It will still sting but not as much as soaking the entire affected area.
 Once you dry off the affected area, make sure to apply some sort of natural cream to keep it moisturized and help with eczema.

 My go-to product was the Seabuckthorn Eczema & Dermatitis Soothing Salve.
 I went through numerous products and this was the one that worked best.
-I used it almost everyday for a few months.
+I used it almost every day for months.

 What’s so great about this product?
-It helped with the inflammation (since my feet was swollen for months), helped fight the infection and heal my skin.
+It helped with the inflammation (since my feet were swollen for months), helped fight the infection, and heal my skin.
 See the product description below :

 “Antimicrobial, analgesic, and anti-inflammatory natural ingredients help to reduce the painful itch and inflammation associated with eczema and dermatitis.
-Transdermal and super healing SBT Seabuckthorn Seed & Fruit Oils help this salve penetrate deep and heal the various layers of the skin.
+SBT Seabuckthorn Seed & Fruit Oils help this salve penetrate deep and heal the various layers of the skin.
 This salve heals and repairs dry, damaged, cracked, chapped, sore, and inflamed skin.
-As with all of our Soothing Salves it also provides a critical moisture barrier and helps protect from environmental damage.
 Effective at naturally combating the painful effects of eczema and dermatitis.
 Safe for children and babies.
 100% Natural, petroleum free product.”

 After a while, the apple cider vinegar wasn’t as effective as when I first started using it.
 I realized my body quickly adapted to the different remedies I was using and the products.

 I knew I had to switch it up.
 After researching alternative methods, I came across Epsom Salt.
 Epsom salts are usually used to relieve muscle tension and inflammation.